johnosproject/com.robypomper.josp.jod/README.md

 purposes.
 Depending on the config file you can find examples into `src/main/configs`. dir.

 ### Dependencies

-This repo is part of the
+This repo as part of the [John OS Project](https://www.johnosproject.com), get most of his dependencies from other JOSP packages.
+Those dependencies are defined into the `gradle/artifacts.gradle` file and their versions are defined into the `gradle/josp_versions.gradle` file.

+* JOSP Commons
+  * JOSP APIs

+The other, external, dependencies are also listed in the same files.

 ### Publication repository